Skip to main content

 Service Line · 03 / 07 · Case · Retainer

 When someone is a concern, you need more than a policy.
-We use the WAVR-21 framework — the instrument most trusted by the protective intelligence community — and escalate to licensed investigative capability when a subject's behavior warrants it.
+We conduct assessments using the KTI-W — Kestralis Threat Indicators (Workplace), our proprietary structured professional judgment instrument — and escalate to licensed investigative capability when a subject's behavior demands it.

 — The difference

 Most HR professionals are not trained to assess whether a threat is real or how serious it is.
 We are.
-The WAVR-21 methodology we use is the same one trusted by the Secret Service, FBI, and university threat assessment teams — backed by investigative capability that most consultants cannot offer.
+The KTI-W is original Kestralis work, grounded in the same public-domain behavioral science the rest of the field draws on — backed by an investigative capability that most consultants cannot offer.

 — Overview